 If a debt collector tries to collect money from you, and you think the debt collector is wrong, you should:

 - Tell the debt collector that you do not recognize the debt.
 Do not admit to owing a debt.
 Get proof of the debt from them.

 - Get the debt collector’s contact information.
 Ask for their name, company name, street address and phone number.
-If the debt collector refuse to give you this information, hang up.
+If the debt collector refuses to give you this information, hang up.